-Right-of-Way Status: Portion of ROW secured; remainder to be developer dedicated
+Right-of-Way Status: Portion of ROW secured; remainder to be

-Purpose: The project will provide redundancy in the transportation improving network, access, connectivity, and circulation in the center of the Freedom area in an area proposed for industrial and residential development.
+Purpose: The project will provide redundancy in the transportation network, improving access, connectivity, and circulation in the center of the Freedom area in an area proposed for industrial and residential development.
 Funding is included in the FY24 CIP to extend Georgetown Boulevard to Progress Way.